askeing/b2g-beta-tools/README.md

 The available version are:
 `100` (`tef`), `101` (`shira`), and `110` (`v1train`).

+PS: The default `.autoflash.conf` is not for normal users, please edit your own config file.

 ## check_versions.sh

-Checking the version of B2G.
+Checking the version of B2G on devices.
+Please make sure your devices can be detected by ADB tool.

 ## enable_captiveportal.sh

-This script was written for enable captive portal for v1.0.1 and above.
+This script was written for enable Captive Portal detection for v1.0.1 and above.

 Please create the config file `.enable_captiveportal.conf` first.